 About me

-I earned a PhD in International Comparative Education from Stanford University and worked as a Postdoctoral Research and Policy Associate at the University of Oxford.
+I earned a PhD in International Comparative Education from Stanford University and served as a Postdoctoral Research and Policy Associate at the University of Oxford.
 I enjoy teaching and mentoring, particularly in areas such as research methodologies, data analysis, and policy evaluation.
 I have guided students on projects ranging from analyzing education policies in various countries to evaluating public policy initiatives more broadly.